marcusdashoff/ist-303-team-c/README.md

 # run app
 flask --app main.py run --debug

-# if you are receiving `unable to load module error`, you might neeed to reconfigure your python path,
+# then go to http://127.0.0.1:5000.
+You should be able to find login info in init_db.py seeding file.

-# for example, by running `export PYTHONPATH=$PYTHONPATH:/Users/stone/src/ist-303-team-c`
+🚨 🚨 if you are receiving `unable to load module error`, you might neeed to reconfigure your python path, for example, by running `export PYTHONPATH=$PYTHONPATH:/Users/stone/src/ist-303-team-c`

 # run pytest
 pytest